ministryofjustice/staff-infrastructure-smtp-relay-server/README.md

 1. Clone this repo to a local directory.

 The configuration/environment variables for running and building the SMTP Relay Server container for the required environment are automatically populated through utilisation of the generate-env-file.sh script which is executed when using the 'make gen-env' command.
+With this approach the engineer can see what the values are and where they are stored.
+This helps to speed up the process in getting the SMTP Relay container deployed locally.

 2. Generate `.env` file with the required values for the environment automatically, run:
 ```bash